Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Chronic fatigue syndrome (CFS/ME).

-Precise documentation of the impact on professional activity by specialists is crucial.
-Recognition does not depend on the diagnosis alone, but on individual impairment.
-This leads to the question of which other conditions often result in occupational disability.
+It is important to have thorough documentation of the impact on employment by specialists.
+Recognition does not depend solely on the diagnosis but on the individual impairment.
+This leads to the question of which other conditions commonly lead to occupational disability.

-Alongside mental illnesses, disorders of the skeletal and musculoskeletal systems are a very common cause of occupational disability, accounting for around twenty percent.
-Cancers follow with about seventeen percent.
-Accidents play a lesser, yet still significant role, at under eight percent.
+Aside from mental illnesses, disorders of the skeletal and musculoskeletal systems, at around twenty per cent, are a very common cause of occupational disability.
+Cancers follow at approximately seventeen per cent.
+Accidents play a smaller, but still relevant, role at under eight per cent.
 Here are some examples:

 Musculoskeletal disorders:

-Herniated discs with chronic pain and restricted movement.
+Herniated discs with chronic pain and movement restrictions.

 Rheumatoid arthritis with joint inflammation and destruction.